Diginick95/Diginick95/README.md

 - 🔭 I’m currently working on Tech Elevator coding bootcamp.
 - 🌱 I’m currently learning Javascript.
 - 👯 I’m looking to collaborate on (undecided)
-- 🤔 I’m looking for help with understanding the ins and outs coding career field.
+- 🤔 I’m looking for help with understanding the ins and outs of the coding career field.
 - 💬 Ask me about what I'd like to code for in the future.
 - 📫 How to reach me: Email - nicolas021595@gmail.com
 - 😄 Pronouns: (He/Him, They/Them)